JRDienes/wispr_3d_project/README.md

 ## Usage

-1. Place your WISPR FITS image in the project directory
+1. Place your WISPR FITS files in the `wispr_data` directory
-2. Edit the `wispr_3d_visualization.py` file to update the `fits_file` path to point to your FITS image
-3. Run the script:
+2. Run the visualization script:
 ```bash
 python wispr_3d_visualization.py
 ```

-The script will create a 3D rotating visualization of your WISPR image and save it as a GIF in the `output` directory.
+The script will generate a GIF animation in the `output` directory.

-## Features

-- Loads FITS format images
-- Creates a 3D surface plot of the image data
-- Generates a smooth rotating animation
-- Saves the result as a color GIF
-- Applies Gaussian smoothing for better visualization
-- Normalizes the data for optimal display

 ## Output

-The script will create a GIF file named `wispr_3d_visualization.gif` in the `output` directory.
-The visualization includes:
+The script generates a GIF file (`wispr_time_series_visualization.gif`) in the `output` directory that shows the time evolution of the WISPR data in a 3D spherical format.

-- A 3D surface plot where the height represents the intensity of the image
-- A full 360-degree rotation
-- Color mapping using the 'viridis' colormap
-- Smooth animation with 180 frames
+## Data Source

+The WISPR images are from NASA's Parker Solar Probe mission.
+The FITS files contain the raw image data from the WISPR instrument.

+## License

+This project is open source and available under the MIT License.